 SU QLD chaplains, or 'chappies', provide spiritual and emotional support to school communities.
 They are in the prevention and support business: helping students find a better way to deal with issues ranging from family breakdown and loneliness, to drug abuse, depression and anxiety.
 They provide a listening ear and a caring presence for kids in crisis, and those who just need a friend.
 They also provide support for staff and parents in school communities.

-- That leaves almost 500 state schools without a chappy!
+- That leaves around 400 state schools without a chappy!

 School communities need the support school chaplains offer, now more than ever.

 The federally funded National School Chaplaincy and Student Welfare program has been a great help, but not all school chaplains receive government funding… and it is important to note that the NSCSWP program is only meant to be a contribution towards the costs of a chaplaincy service.

 To ensure local chaplaincy services remain sustainable, local community support is vital.
 SU QLD supports the initiative by appointing, training and equipping school chaplains.

 Your support can help keep chappies in schools... and continue to bring hope to a young generation.

 Some of our chaplaincy services are provided under the National School Chaplaincy and Student Welfare Program and have been partially funded by the Australian Government Department of Education.The views expressed on our website do not necessarily represent the views of the Australian Government Department of Education.